 Discounting and price negotiation, once solely the domain of the sales representative, is now increasingly delegated to offloaded to specialized organizations.
 At many software companies, the “deal desk” in partnership with legal counsel handles the negotiation of pricing, statements of work, service level agreements, terms and conditions directly with the customer’s procurement organization.
 The sales rep often still carries the burden of seeking out discounts and concessions with senior management.
 However, the role is typically limited to managing exceptions and escalations.

 Upsell and Cross-Sell

 Most software companies have split their sales organizations into hunters and farmers.
 The hunters in sales are tasked with acquiring new customers while the farmers are responsible for retaining, renewing and growing the existing accounts.
 There are some exceptions to the rule.
 At most companies, the hunters are still tasked with working on deals that exceeding a certain dollar value.
 And hunters still work on complex deals that require a longer sales cycle or more extensive travel.
 However, the farmers own the majority of upsell and cross-sell opportunities, carrying a separate quota target and commission structure.

 At most companies it is the farmers, not the hunters, that own renewals of existing accounts.
 Again, there are exceptions.
 Hunters may get involved in renewing top tier accounts which generate sizable amounts of revenue.
 Hunters might also own renewals for accounts with significant upside potential in terms of near-future deals.
 However, the farmers in a dedicated Customer Success or Account Management organization, own the quota target and revenue retention objections tied to renewals.

 There is an old joke that software sales reps like to tell.
 “The sales representative’s job is to drive the car and pay for lunch.”
-It used to be funny, but now it is reality.
+It used to be funny, but now it is much closer to reality.

 Collecting the Commission